uradotdesign/ura.design-old/_posts/2018-07-02-style-guides-go-beyond-aesthetics.md

 ![Icon Grid Display](/images/blog/IconGridBlurry.jpg)

 At the end of the day, style guides serve as a playbook for software creators.
 They go beyond the debate whether design decisions are justified or not, as long as it's covered within it.
-The style guide itself serves as a single source of truth to create consistently well designed experiences familiar to the user.
-It might not be a silver-bullet solution in the short run, but it immensely helps everyone involved be on the same page and pursue the same goal during the whole life cycle of a project.
+They are a single source of truth to help create consistently well designed experiences familiar to the user.
+It might not be a silver-bullet solution in the short run, but it immensely helps everyone involved be on the same page.

 ## Examples